 While we can’t regenerate limbs, might our brains have greater plasticity than commonly thought?
 In episode 36, Marlene Behrmann from Carnegie Mellon University, discusses her 3-year longitudinal investigation of a young boy who had the region of his brain which recognizes faces removed, but regained this ability through neural plasticity.
-Her article “Successful Reorganization of Category-Selective Visual Cortex following Occipito-temporal Lobectomy in Childhood” was published with multiple co-authors on July 31, 2018 in Cell Reports.
+Her open-access article “Successful Reorganization of Category-Selective Visual Cortex following Occipito-temporal Lobectomy in Childhood” was published with multiple co-authors on July 31, 2018 in Cell Reports.

 Websites and other resources

 Patrons of Parsing Science gain exclusive access to bonus clips from all our episodes and can also download mp3s of every individual episode.

 Watkins, R., Leigh, D., & Behrmann, M..
 (2018, November 14).
 Parsing Science: Plasticity & Face Recognition. figshare. https://doi.org/10.6084/m9.figshare.7343879

 What’s The Angle? by Shane Ivers